-Sarsaparilla is the common name of a climbing plant genus called Smilax.
-Sarsaparillas grow well in warm and tropical regions, especially Mexico, Honduras, Jamaica, and parts of the United States.
-Some varieties thrive in Southeast Asia and Australia.
-The main species are [R+]:
+Sarsaparilla is the common name of a climbing plant genus called Smilax, which grows well in warm and tropical regions.
+Different plant varieties thrive in Mexico, Honduras, Jamaica, parts of the United States, Southeast Asia and Australia [1+].

-Indigenous North American people used Honduran and Mexican sarsaparilla for arthritis and skin problems such as psoriasis, eczema, and allergic reactions.
+Indigenous North American people likely used sarsaparilla for inflammatory issues such as arthritis, psoriasis, eczema, and allergic reactions.

-Note: It’s important not to confuse true sarsaparilla with other plants also called sarsaparilla such as Indian (Hemidesmus indicus) and wild (Aralia nudicaulis) sarsaparilla.
-Although their roots are also used in traditional medicine, these plants are not even related to sarsaparilla and their compositions are totally different [R, R].
+Note: True sarsaparilla shouldn’t be confused with other plants such as Indian (Hemidesmus indicus) and wild (Aralia nudicaulis) sarsaparilla.
+The roots of these two plants are also used in traditional medicine, but their compositions and botanical characteristics different [2, 3].

 Does it Boost Testosterone?